brucefan1983/GPUMD/README.md

 * Force evaluation for many-body potentials has been significantly accelerated by using GPUs.
 Our efficient and flexible GPU implementation of the force evaluation for many-body potentials relies on a set of simple expressions for force, virial stress, and heat current derived in Ref.
 [2].
 Detailed algorithms for efficient CUDA-implementation have been presented in Ref.
 [1].
 We have implemented the following many-body potentials in GPUMD:
    * The EAM-type potential with some analytical forms
-   * The Tersoff (1989) potential with single or double atom types
+   * The general Tersoff potential with an arbitrary number of atom types
    * The REBO potential for Mo-S systems (2009)
    * The Stillinger-Weber (1985) potential with up to three atom types
    * The Vashishta (2007) potential (both analytical and tabulated)